ProfFan/phabritex/README.md

 Then run `<phabricator>/bin/celerity map` and restart Apache or php5-fpm (for nginx).

+# Troubleshooting

+First check that you have already restarted everything(nginx, Apache, php daemon, etc.).
+If it still does not work, try the following (as suggested by @followyourheart):

+- `bin/cache purge --purge-all`
+- Disable SELinux or add exceptions

 # Usage

 You can use it everywhere with remarkup support :)